Secure Encoded Instruction Graphs for End-to-End Data Validation in Autonomous Robots: Navigation Graphs: Methodology

 \subsection{Simulation Environment}

 The proposed encoding approach has been implemented within the Robot Operating System (ROS) in Python.
-ROS is the current de-facto standard for production-ready robot development~\cite{quigley2009ros, koubaa2017robot}.
+ROS is the current de facto standard for production-ready robot development~\cite{quigley2009ros, koubaa2017robot}.
 The simulations were carried out within the ROS/Stage environment.
 A TurtleBot 3 is simulated with a 2D lidar and wheel odometry.
-The robot is set to explore an indoor environment with a floorplan illustrated in Fig.~\ref{fig:simulation_results}\,(a).
+The robot was set to explore an indoor environment with a floorplan illustrated in Fig.~9.
 The environment is $40\times40\,m^2$, and the robot has a circular shape with a diameter of $0.35\,m$.
-The simulated environment contains 9 rooms with a single entrance and 6 more spaces and corridors in between.
+The simulated environment contains 9 rooms with a single entrance and 6 more spaces with corridors between them.
 The starting exploration position of the robots is near the main door, in the bottom-left.
-The 2D lidar has a field of view of 270\textdegree~and produces 1080 samples (0.25\textdegree~resolution) in each scan, with a scan rate of 1\,Hz.
-This work presents a proof of concept, and therefore we do not study the effect that different odometry methods have in the exploratory mission.
-Instead, we utilize wheel odometry and vary its error to study the impact that the corresponding computational overhead has due to a larger number of hashes being calculated.
+The 2D lidar had a field of view of 270\textdegree~and produces 1080 samples (0.25\textdegree~resolution) in each scan, with a scan rate of 10\,Hz.
+In this experiment we did not study the effect that different odometry methods have in the exploratory mission.
+Instead, we used wheel odometry and varied its error to study the impact that the corresponding computational overhead had due to a larger number of hashes being calculated.